JoshTrewhella/Election_Analysis/README.md

 - Software Python 3.10, Visual Studio Code, 1.67.1

 ## Summary
-The analysis of the election shows that Diana DeGette won with 73.8% (272,892 votes)
+The analysis of the election shows that:
 - There were a total of 369,711 votes cast in this election.
 - The candidates were:
       - Diana DeGette